alexcordonvila/Archero-recreation-in-UnrealEngine/README.md

 https://youtu.be/h3HG1Fals78

+## Game Description
+This game is a recreation of the Archero Mobile game.
+You can move the main character with WASD.
+If you release WASD and the character approaches an enemy, he will automatically aim and shoot him.
+If you kill an enemy you will gain 10 pickups.
+Your character will level up every 100 points.

 ## CUSTOM BLUEPRINTS:
 - Custom camera movement: Camera only moving when player go upwards or downwards.

 <img src="https://github.com/incodemon/Archero-recreation-in-UnrealEngine/blob/master/data/CustomCameraMovement.JPG" title="Particles">

 ## PARTICLE EFFECTS:
  Ghost single particle used in the enemy death effect: